 Low Income Taxpayer Clinics (LITCs).
 The Low Income Taxpayer Clinic program serves individuals who have a problem with the IRS and whose income is below a certain level.
 LITCs are independent from the IRS.
 Most LITCs can provide representation before the IRS or in court on audits, tax collection disputes, and other issues for free or a small fee.
 If an individual's native language is not English, some clinics can provide multilingual information about taxpayer rights and responsibilities.
 For more information, see Publication 4134, Low Income Taxpayer Clinic List.
-This publication is available at www.irs.gov, by calling 1-800-TAX-FORM (1-800-829-3676), or at your local IRS office.
+This publication is available at IRS.gov, by calling 1-800-TAX-FORM (1-800-829-3676), or at your local IRS office.

 Free tax services.
-To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
-It contains lists of free tax information sources, including publications, services, and free tax education and assistance programs.
-It also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on your telephone.
+Publication 910, IRS Guide to Free Tax Services, is your guide to IRS services and resources.
+Learn about free tax information from the IRS, including publications, services, and education and assistance programs.
+The publication also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on the telephone.
+The majority of the information and services listed in this publication are available to you free of charge.
+If there is a fee associated with a resource or service, it is listed in the publication.